hanabi/hanabi.github.io/Reference.md

 - First, see the section on the *[5 Number Discharge](#5-number-discharge)*.
 - After a *5 Number Discharge* occurs, it is common for the card next to the 5 to be marked as a 3 or a 4.
 - For most intents and purposes, this "marking" from a *5 Number Discharge* **does not** change the player's *Finesse Position*.
 - However, if that player is *Finessed* for a 1 or a 2, then it is fairly obvious that they should not play the card that is marked as a 3 or a 4.
-In this case, the player should skip over their *Finesse Position* card and instead play their *Second Finesse Position Card*.
+In this case, the player should skip over their *Finesse Position* card and instead play their *Second Finesse Position*.

 <br />